Jean Ritchie: The dulcimer revival

-Her father Balis (1869-1958) had played the Appalachian dulcimer but forbade his children to touch it, but aged four or five, Ritchie defied this prohibition and picked out "Go Tell Aunt Rhody".
-By 1949, her dulcimer playing had become a hallmark of her style.
-After her husband George Pickow made her one as a present, the couple decided there might be a potential market for them, and Pickow's uncle, Morris Pickow, set up an instrument workshop for them under the Williamsburg Bridge in Brooklyn.
-At first they were shipped to New York in an unfinished state by Ritchie's Kentucky relative, Jethro Amburgey, then the woodworking instructor at the Hindman Settlement School.
-George did the finishing and Jean did the tuning and soon they had sold 300 dulcimers.
-Later they manufactured them themselves from start to finish.
+Her father Balis (1869–1958) had played the Appalachian dulcimer but forbade his children to touch it.
+At age five or six, Ritchie defied this prohibition and covertly played the instrument.
+By the time Balis decided to teach her how to play, Jean was already accustomed to the instrument, so father labeled her as a "natural born musician".
+By 1949, Jean's dulcimer playing had become a hallmark of her style.
+After Jean's husband George Pickow made her one as a present, the couple decided there might be a potential market for them.
+Morris Pickow, Pickow's uncle, set up an instrument workshop for them under the Williamsburg Bridge in Brooklyn.
+At first, they were shipped to New York in an unfinished state by Ritchie's Kentucky relative, Jethro Amburgey, then back to the woodworking instructor at the Hindman Settlement School.
+George placed a finish and Jean tuned the dulcimers, and soon they had sold 300 dulcimers.
+Later, the couple manufactured the dulcimers from start to finish themselves.

-Ritchie's use of the dulcimer, and her tutorial The Dulcimer Book (1974), inspired folk revival musicians both in the US and Britain to record songs using the instrument.
-Today there are dulcimers for sale at most folk festivals.
+Ritchie's use of the dulcimer and her tutorial, The Dulcimer Book (1974), inspired folk revival musicians both in the US and Britain to record songs using the instrument.
 Because fans kept asking her "Which album has the most dulcimer?", she finally recorded an album called The Most Dulcimer in 1984, which included the dulcimer on every song.

 Personal life and death

-Ritchie was married to photographer George Pickow from 1950 until his death in 2010, with whom she had two sons, Peter (1954-) and Jonathan (1958-2020).
-She lived in Port Washington, New York, and was inducted into the Long Island Music Hall of Fame in 2008.
+Ritchie was married to photographer George Pickow from 1950 until his death in 2010, with whom she had two sons, Peter (1954–) and Jonathan (1958–2020).
+She lived in Baxter Estates, New York, and was inducted into the Long Island Music Hall of Fame in 2008.

 In early December 2009, Ritchie was hospitalized after suffering a stroke which impaired her ability to communicate.
 She recovered to some degree then returned to her home in Berea, Kentucky.
 A friend reported on her 90th birthday, "Jean has been living quietly in Berea for the last few years, in good spirits and well cared for by neighbors and family."
 She died at home in Berea on June 1, 2015, aged 92.